EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 _Big thanks to Gloat for running through this, and RedVapor for some example sed scripts and greps!_

-{% hint style="info" %}
+!!! info
       If you can skip having to sudo each line with (sudo -i or sudo su) it can save a lot of sudo's
-{% endhint %}

 Install MySQL